 Wall art can completely change a space.
 But hanging pictures can cause a lot of anxiety and stress.
 Framed wedding photos, a collection of prints, a single large canvas – it feels like a lot can go wrong.
 But don’t let the fear hold you back.
-Follow our step-by-step guide on how to hang a picture and get it right first time, every time.
+Follow our step-by-step guide on how to hang a picture and how to hand wall art and get it right first time, every time.

 Before you grab that nail and hammer, you have to decide where to hang your picture.
 And we don’t just mean which room.
 You have to decide where you’ll hang the picture on the wall and if you need more than one.
-Before you break out in the sweats, we have quick and easy equation that’ll keep your room and artwork balanced with no fuss.
+Don't panic – we've got a quick and easy equation that’ll keep your room and artwork balanced.

-Step 3: Centre your art to align with the centre of the wall - with an even gap if needed
+Centre your art to align with the centre of the wall, with an even gap if needed

 So you’ve got the width down.
 What about the height?
 How high art should be hung may seem subjective, but in reality, it’s a science.
 To find the optimal height to hang pictures on the wall, follow the museum approach.

 Measure 145cm from the floor – this is the ideal height for the middle of your painting